gvwilson/sensibleadventures/iffy/iffy.md

 The woman's lip curled.
 "Consistent with regulations, is it?" she mimicked.
-"Well that means nothin' to me, mate, so you an' your brainwashed friends can---oy!"
+"Well that means nothin' to me, mate, so you an' your brainwiped friends can---oy!"
 She stepped sideways to block a second Marine as he moved toward the door.